UBC-MDS/diabetes_classification_model/README.md

 This repository contains machine learning models for predicting whether an individaul has diabetes, developed as part of the DSCI 522 course.
 Our project explores various classification models, including logistic regression, k-nearest neighbors (k-NN), and decision trees.
 Through evaluation, we identified the decision tree with a `max_depth` of 5 as the most accurate model with general health factor (1 being excellent and 5 being poor) as the most important feature.

 The project's primary goal is to predict diabetes using healthcare statistics, demographic information, and survey reponses.
 We utilized a dataset funded by the CDC to better understand the lifestyle-diabetes relationship in the US.
 The dataset, comprising 35 features for each patient, is available in the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators).
-Each row in the dataset represent a person participating in this study for the year 2015.
+Each row in the dataset represents a person participating in this study for the year 2015.

 ## Report